abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 #### Check changes in database

 Let's see actual changes in database.
 Now we have two tables: `account` and `automigrate_migrations`.
 The latter is the technical table to keep statuses of applied migrations.
-It's created by the Automigrate and the name of the table can be chaged using configuration of the tool.
+It's created by the Automigrate and the name of the table can be changed using configuration of the tool.

 ![DB tables account](/assets/images/articles/7_db_tables_account.png)